ania-leichenko/xs-bot/readme.md

 4. Run database.
 You can either run it in docker using command `cd ./docker/bws && docker-compose -f docker-compose.services.yml up --build` or by installing postgres on your computer.
 Docker variant is preferred.

-5. Apply migrations and seeds: `cd backend && npm run migrate:dev && npm run seed:dev`
+5. Apply migrations and seeds: `cd backend && npm run migrate:dev`

 6. Run backend: `cd backend && npm run start:dev`